zainsadaqat/react-with-typescript/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App with TypeScript

 ### Create react app with Typescript